Guru901/Wynd/docs/getting-started.md

 - Serve HTTP requests at `http://localhost:3000/`
 - Serve WebSocket connections at `ws://localhost:3000/ws`
-- Use ripress's routing, middleware, and other HTTP features
+- Use ripress for routing, middleware, and other HTTP features
 - Handle both protocols on the same port

 ## What's Happening